B4SHA/studio/README.md

 # Veritas Vision

 Veritas Vision is an AI-powered web application designed to help users critically analyze digital content.
-In an era of rampant misinformation, this toolkit provides a suite of analysis tools to detect manipulation, assess credibility, and uncover biases in news articles, videos, and audio clips.
+In an era of rampant misinformation, this toolkit provides a suite of analysis tools to detect manipulation, assess credibility, and uncover biases in news articles, videos, images, and audio clips.

 Built with a modern tech stack, it leverages the power of Google's Gemini models through Genkit to deliver sophisticated, real-time content analysis.